aman02ak/Twitter-Sentiment-Analysis/README.md

 2. Do the needful installation of all packages / libraries as guided
 3. Run server file first, as "python server.py"
 4. Run react file, as "npm start"
-5. Test application on browser
+5. Test application on browser.